01-edu/vizard/circular_graph/DOC.md

 ## Overview

 The `circular_graph` package is a Python library for creating, visualizing, and manipulating modular (circular) graphs, with additional utilities for color gradients and text conversion.
-It is designed for analytical and educational purposes, supporting advanced graph rendering and color mapping.
+It is designed for analytical purposes

 ---